openmrs/openmrs-contrib-ansible-docker-compose/README.md

   - Docker images should have CI or an automated build to deploy to dockerhub.
   - Pay a lot of attention your image tags.
 As soon as an image is pushed to dockerhub, deployment will be automatically started.
-So it's recommended to have an image tag per server deployed (e.g. 'stg' and 'prd', instead of using latest).
+So it's recommended to have an image tag per server deployed (e.g. 'stg' and 'prd', instead of using 'latest').
   - Docker images should _never_ contain passwords and secrets hardcoded.
   Always allow secrets to be overridden by environment variables.
   - Add a README file.